Logos of the partners in the HeLis research project

 Project management

-Contact at the partner universities
+Project management of the partner universities

 Prof Dr Corinna Bergelt